ilhamksyuriadi/Laundry-Information-System---Font-end/README.md

 # Laundry Information System - Font-end
--A front-end example with plain html, css and javascript
+-A front-end example with html, css and javascript

 -Use express js for routing